PetersServers/PetersServers/README.md

 - 👋 Hi, I’m @PetersServers
-- 👀 I’m interested in python, data-science, data-analysis, automation, tensorflow, sklearn, data visualization
+- 👀 I’m interested in python, data-science, data-analysis, automation, tensorflow, sklearn, data visualization, docker etc

+I spent a lot of time with automated financial analysis and build machine learning concepts around that.

 <!---
 PetersServers/PetersServers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.